nicode-io/The_Starting_Point/README.md

         *   Check propagation with : ```$ dig your_domain_name```you should see if the process works :magic_wand:

 ####    SFTP ACCESS
->  :warning: SSH FTP connection to upload your fresh work easily or to upload your teammates work back from your holiday :tropical_drink:
+>  :warning: SSH FTP connection

 *   Download FTP client, FileZilla for example is free
 *   Create a new connection with followings informations :